 Short bio

 Nina Mirnig received her BA (2004), M.St.
 (2005) and D.Phil.
 (2010) in Oriental Studies/Sanskrit from Oxford University.
 After completing her graduate studies, she held a post-doctoral position at the Institute for Indian Studies at Groningen University, a Gonda Fellowship at the International Institute for Asian Studies in Leiden, and was a research associate at Cambridge University.
 She joined the Institute in 2015 as a postdoctoral research fellow in the Austrian Science Fund (FWF) projects "Visions of Community" (SFB F42-G18) and "Śivaliṅga Worship on the Eve of the Tantric Age" (P-27838-G15).
-Since 2019 she has been an Elise Richter Fellow, leading a project on the religious, cultural and political landscape of early medieval Nepal (FWF V 755-G).
-In 2020, she was elected member of the Young Academy of the Austrian Academy of Sciences.
+In 2019 she was awarded the Austrian Science Fund Elise Richter Prize, leading a project on the religious, cultural and political landscape of early medieval Nepal (FWF V 755-G).
+In 2020, she was elected member of the Young Academy of the Austrian Academy of Sciences and since 2022 she has been serving as Member of the Board of Directors.
+Since 2023, she is Key Researcher in the Austrian Science Fund Cluster of Excellence Eurasian Transformations.

-Her research interests include the literature, rituals, history and spread of early Śaivism and the Tantric traditions, the cultural history of early medieval Nepal, and South Asian epigraphy.
-She has published a monograph on early Śaiva Tantric death rites (Mirnig 2018) and is preparing a critical edition and translation of the early foundational Śaiva scripture Śivadharmaśāstra, chapters 1–5 and 9, including an introductory study on socio-religious aspects and devotional practices of Śaiva communities during this formative period.
+Her research interests include the literature, rituals, history and spread of early Śaivism and the Tantric traditions; religious, cultural and political connectivities across the Himalayas; the cultural history of early medieval Nepal; South Asian epigraphy; and the cultural context of ancient technologies, in particular irrigation.
+She has published several edited volumes and a monograph on early Śaiva Tantric death rites (Mirnig 2018) and is preparing a critical edition and translation of the early foundational Śaiva scripture Śivadharmaśāstra, chapters 1–5 and 9, including an introductory study on socio-religious aspects and devotional practices of Śaiva communities during this formative period.
 Her current project focuses on the reception and development of Sanskrit culture and Hindu traditions in early medieval Nepal, with special focus on the documentation and study of Sanskrit Licchavi inscriptions (c.
 5th–8th c.
 CE) in the Kathmandu Valley.
-She is also engaged in developing collaborative approaches that combine text-based philological studies with archaeology and art history.
+She is also engaged in developing collaborative approaches that combine text-based philological studies with archaeology, art history and heritage studies.
+In the FWF Cluster of Excellence Eurasian Transformations she leads several research trajectories on (1) Geographies of Power, (2) Communication and Mobility, and (3) Religious Identification.

 Monograph